Hilary0405/holbertonschool-low_level_programming/functions_nested_loops/README.md

 This program prints `_putchar` followed by a new line using the `_putchar` function provided.

 ## Task 1 :sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game
+This programs prints the alphabet using only _putchar and follow with  a new line